nimbix/jarvice-helm/README.md

 The above command assumes that the downstream kubernetes cluster already has a [kubernetes ingress controller](#kubernetes-ingress-controller) deployed into it.
-It is possible for the downstream JARVICE deployment to utilize a load balancer service with an IP address, however, ingress is the preferred.
+It is possible for the downstream JARVICE deployment to utilize a load balancer service with an IP address, however, ingress is the preferred way to access JARVICE clusters.

 ### Upstream cluster settings